libralibra/UK_Teaching/Uni/Falmouth/COMP712/workshops/python/python_lab.md

 numpy==1.21.0
 ```

+> Note: the version number is optional.
+You don't need to define the version numbers unless your implementation only works with a specific version of 3rd party libraries.

 ### Installing Packages from a `requirements.txt` File
+<a href="#top">Top</a>

 To install packages listed in a `requirements.txt` file, use the `-r` flag.